KrisB1471/My-First-DS-Projects-Portfolio/README.md

 Goals:

-1. To compare and contrast psychological intervention techniques in the area of *personal development*, by measuring their efficacy and efficiency in terms of the sucessful achievement of predefined objectives, over the number of interventions required to achieve the desired outcome, in addition to measuring the *durability* of those interventions over time (i.e., maintaining personal success).
+1. To compare and contrast psychological intervention techniques in the area of *personal development*, by measuring their efficacy and efficiency in terms of the successful achievement of predefined objectives, over the number of interventions required to accomplish the desired outcome, in addition to measuring the *durability* of those interventions over time (i.e., maintaining personal success).

 2. Pre- and post-intervention survey analysis (gauging confidence, fear and self-esteem).